-- 1. Biology.-One full course of eight semester hours, of which four must consist of laboratory work.
-The course may be general biology, zoology, or zoology and botany, but not more than half may be botany. - 2.
-Chemistry.-Twelve semester hours are required, of which at least eight semester hours must be in general inorganic chemistry, including four semester hours of laboratory work, and of which four semester hours must be in organic chemistry, including two semester hours of laboratory work.
+1. Biology.-One full course of eight semester hours, of which four must consist of laboratory work.
+The course may be general biology, zoology, or zoology and botany, but not more than half may be botany.

-- 3. Physics.-Eight semester hours are required, of which at least two must be laboratory work.
+- 2. Chemistry.-A minimum total of twelve semester hours are required.
+Eight of these must be in general inorganic chemistry and must include four semester hours of laboratory work.
+There must also be presented four semester hours credit for organic chemistry covering both aliphatic and aromatic compounds and including two hours of laboratory work. - 3.
+Physics.-Eight semester hours are required, of which at least two shall be laboratory work.
 The first year of college mathematics should be prerequisite to the course in physics.
 It is desirable that emphasis be placed on quantitative laboratory work. - 4.
 English and composition.-Six semester hours. - 5.
 A modern foreign language.-Six semester hours based on two units in high school or their equivalent in college.